joefroh/JetsDiscordBot/README.md

 dotnet build
 ```

-Once everything is building properly, in the DiscordBot folder, copy `config.json.sample` to `config.json` and fill in your bot token etc.
+Once everything is building properly, in the DiscordBot folder, copy `config.json.sample` to `config.json` and fill in your bot token,  command prefix, etc.

 After you've filled out the config.json, run